discordjs/guide/guide/interactions/registering-slash-commands.md

 ### Global commands

-Our `deploy-commands.js` file already registers our slash commands as **Guild commands**.
+Your `deploy-commands.js` file already registers your slash commands as **Guild commands**.
 If you want to register the commands as **Global commands**, simply change the route to:

 :::: code-group
 ::: code-group-item deploy-commands.js